AhmedHamed2002/facebook-cloning-next/README.md

 Frontend Developer specializing in Angular & Next js
 🎯 Passionate about crafting interactive, user-friendly web applications.
 📘 Currently studying Engineering at Al-Azhar University.

+---

+## 📝 License

+This project is licensed under the MIT License — feel free to use and modify it.

+---

+## 🌟 Acknowledgements

+Special thanks to everyone contributing to open-source libraries and APIs that made this project possible!